Dashboard

 Overview

-The client, a platform where businesses collaborate with creators, needed a high-fidelity dashboard for businesses to review payment activities, manage approvals, and monitor payments in-progress.
-The businesses needed clear visibility into funding balances, transaction history, and several key metrics.
+CreatorIQ is a creator marketing platform used by brands and content creators to connect, collaborate, and run campaigns from inception to completion and payment.
+We designed a high-fidelity dashboard for brands to review payment activities, manage approvals, and monitor in-progress payments, providing clear visibility into funding balances, transaction history, and several key performance metrics.

 TL;DR

-We turned scattered finance pages into a single Payments screen that answers the three questions businesses are asking: "Are we funded?"
+We turned scattered finance pages into a single Payments screen that answers the three questions brands are asking: "Are we funded?"
 "What’s blocking payouts?" and "What should I approve today?"
-Managers move from seeing an issue to resolving it in one or two clicks.
+Managers can now progress from seeing an issue to resolving it in one or two clicks instead of compiling different information from dispersed sources before taking action.

 "Add funds" flow ↓